Major in Psychology

 - Be critically and socially engaged with the contemporary world, including being appreciative of its many forms of diversity.

-- Work with and apply ethical principles, both personally and personally.
+- Work with and apply ethical principles, both personally and professionally.

 - Become prepared for careers and/or graduate study in psychology, social work, and counseling, and in related fields such as education, business, law, health care, and human services.